Shatakshee Dhongde

 In: Review of Income and Wealth [Peer Reviewed]

-Date: February 2019
+Date: 2019

 We study changes in social well‐being and deprivation in the U.S. during the Great Recession and the subsequent recovery.
 We outline an analytical framework for measuring well‐being and deprivation in a multidimensional fashion when data on achievement in each dimension is assumed to be ordinal and binary in nature.
 We use data from the American Community Survey between 2008 and 2015 and find that there was a decline in social well‐being and a rise in social deprivation in the U.S. during the recession followed by a reversal of trends during the recovery.
 Despite low deprivation levels among the White population, this population experienced the largest increase in deprivation during the recession and the least decline in deprivation in the recovery period.
 These results underscore the fact that the impact of recession and the subsequent recovery varied significantly across population groups.